 All books published in this book series undergo a thorough, two-step peer-review process.
 Book proposals are first reviewed by an external reviewer and the process is expected to take approximately from six to eight weeks.
 With full manuscripts, the process will include two external expert reviewers.
 The manuscript review process can take from ten to fourteen weeks depending on the schedules of the reviewers.

-Pro et Contra’s referee process is double-blind.
+Pro et Contra’s referee process is double anonymous.
 Each referee will receive an anonymized manuscript for review and the identities of the reviewers will not be revealed for the author(s).
 Exceptions may be made by prior mutual agreement.

 The referee is expected to provide a written statement on the manuscript’s suitability for publication.
 The referee statements will be forwarded to the manuscript author(s) together with the possible advice of the series’ academic advisory board.
 The board is responsible for the final publishing decisions.

 Step one: proposal review

 Pro et Contra book series’ editorial team and academic advisory board will assess all book proposals that are submitted to the series.
 After discussion with the author(s), the editorial team and board will make a decision whether the proposal can be accepted for a peer review, whether revisions to the proposal are requested prior the review process, or whether the proposal will be rejected.

 If accepted for peer review process, the proposal is sent to an independent external expert for a profound evaluation.
 The review process is double anonymous but some exceptions may be made by mutual prior agreement.
 Based on the peer-review report of the proposal, whether negative or positive, the board will make the final decision.
 If the decision is positive, a preliminary publishing contract with the author(s) is signed.